SK53/indicia-docs/developing/rest-web-services/authentication.rst

   * A developer will want to be able to simulate all these options without the authentication process hindering the simplicity of development.

-Given the above requirements, Indicia provides 3 options for identifying the client making a web-service request:
+Given the above requirements, Indicia provides 3 types of identification that can be used when accessing the web services:

 #.
 The warehouse has a list of website registrations in the websites table.
 This
    describes each of the online recording websites that contribute records to